 Not all slips and falls are the result of negligence on the part of a property or business owner.
-An injured party must prove that the owner knew of the dangerous conditions and did nothing about it.
+You must basically prove that the owner knew of the dangerous conditions and did nothing about it.
 Simple carelessness on your part doesn’t always qualify for compensation to cover the cost of treating your injuries and other damages.

-Additionally, we often talk about the hazards of texting and driving.
-Now, with so many being almost permanently attached to their cell phones, there are an increasing number of incidents caused by texting and “walking.”
-When the conditions are icy, not paying attention to where you are walking can significantly increase your risk for injury.
+An example: We talk about the hazards of texting and driving.
+Now, with so many being almost permanently attached to their cell phones, there is an increasing number of incidents caused by texting and “walking.”

 Meanwhile, to avoid that trip to the emergency room, follow these simple tips* while walking on ice, snow and wet floors or sidewalks.